Technology

 5. End-user documentation

-The documentation, as the name suggests, is created for the end users of the software to familiarize them with how the product works.
+End-user documentation familiarizes users with how the software or product works.
 Typically, user documentation is written in a simple, concise, and easy-to-understand style so users can understand the information easily.
 Common types of end-user documentation are:

-Whether your audience is software developers, IT professionals, technicians, stakeholders, customers, or end users, documentation can guide them in the right direction and empower the users to navigate the product without supervision or management.
+Whether your audience is software developers, IT professionals, technicians, stakeholders, customers, or end users, documentation can guide them in the right direction.

-Let's look at some of the reasons why your organization should deploy IT documentation solutions immediately:
+Let's look at some of the reasons why your organization should deploy IT documentation solutions:

 The first step in IT documentation is to collect information that guides the entire process.
 Without documentation, individuals can derail from the project goals, making it challenging to achieve specific project objectives.